solenopsys/reintegration/docs/frameworks/detonation/readme.md

-### Advantages of MicroKernel Architecture
+### Advantages of ComputSet Architecture
-- **Easy Scalability** - Microkernels can be deployed flexibly, adapting to changing load demands.
+- **Easy Scalability** - ComputSets can be deployed flexibly, adapting to changing load demands.
-- **Resource Limitation** - Each microkernel can be restricted in terms of resource usage.
+- **Resource Limitation** - Each ComputSet can be restricted in terms of resource usage.
 - **Resource Usage Monitoring** - Allows tracking of computational resources expended during task processing.
 - **Language Independence** - Different parts of the program can be written in various programming languages.
-- **Code Reusability** - Microkernels can be reused across different applications, enhancing efficiency.
+- **Code Reusability** - ComputSets can be reused across different applications, enhancing efficiency.

 # Purpose